Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Triples of generators

-\begin{proof}[Proof of Proposition~\ref{prop:triples}] After possibly subdividing the triangles of $X$, we can assume that $f,g,h$ act without inversions.
-Suppose that $\mathrm{Fix}(f)\cap\mathrm{Fix}(g)\cap\mathrm{Fix}(h)=\varnothing$.
+\begin{proof}[Proof of Proposition~\ref{prop:triples}] After possibly passing to the barycentric subdivision of $X$ (which obviously preserves the conditions~(i) and~(ii) of Theorem~\ref{thm:torsion}, and preserves condition~(iii) by Lemma~\ref{lem:barycentric_preserves_rational}), we can assume that $f,g,h$ act without inversions.
+Suppose that $\mathrm{Fix}(f)\cap\mathrm{Fix}(g)\cap\mathrm{Fix}(h)=\emptyset$.
 Then by Lemma~\ref{lem:min surface2}, there is an admissible triangulation of $\Delta$ with $\psi$ a near-immersion.
-Moreover, by possibly passing to a subcomplex of $\Delta$, we can assume that we have the following property.
+Moreover, by possibly passing to a subcomplex of $\Delta$, we can assume that $\Delta$ satisfies property ($\star$).